Personal Injury Lawyer in New York

 In a personal injury claim in New York, you need to establish two primary components: liability and damages.
 To prove liability, you must demonstrate that the party you’re holding responsible acted negligently and that these actions directly caused your injuries.
 This process often involves presenting physical evidence from the scene of the incident, witness testimonies, or expert opinions.
 As for damages, you must illustrate the extent of your injuries and the financial repercussions they’ve caused, which can also consider future losses.

-The most common accident types that lead to personal injuries in New York City are often related to motor vehicles and slip-and-fall incidents.
+The most common accident types that lead to personal injuries in New York City are often related to motor vehicles and slip and fall incidents.
 Car accidents are particularly prevalent, with whiplash being a common injury, and incidents often caused by negligent driving behaviors such as driver distraction.
 Slip and fall cases, often due to slippery sidewalks or poorly maintained staircases, are another significant cause of personal injuries in the city, as are construction accidents in a city that is constantly under construction.

 A personal injury that justifies a claim or lawsuit typically involves harm that a person suffers due to the negligence or intentional act of another party.
 This harm can be physical, such as broken bones, burns, or brain injuries, but it can also include emotional or psychological distress.
-To justify a claim, the injury must have caused some form of measurable damage to the victim, such as medical expenses, loss of earnings, property damage, or non-economic damages like pain and suffering, loss of enjoyment of life, or emotional distress.
+To justify a claim, the injury must have caused some form of measurable damage to the victim, such as medical expenses, loss of earnings, property damage, or noneconomic damages like pain and suffering, loss of enjoyment of life, or emotional distress.

 Yes, if you were partly at fault for the incident that caused your injury, you can still file a claim and seek compensation for your damages.
 Under New York’s pure comparative negligence rule, you can even file a claim if you were more at fault than the other party.
 However, the amount you can recover will be limited by the same percentage of fault you are determined to have.
 For example, if you are found to be 25% to blame, your recovery will be reduced by 25%.
 This means that you would only be able to recover up to 75% of the amount you are seeking in damages.

 We assist clients with all aspects of their claims, from obtaining proper medical care to communicating with the insurance company to seeking fair compensation for all related damages.
-Our attorneys have extensive experience handling all types of personal injury cases, including those involving car accidents, motorcycle accidents, truck accidents, taxi, and rideshare accidents, subway accidents, pedestrian accidents, bicycle accidents, construction accidents, defective drugs, and medical devices, water contamination, asbestos exposure, birth injuries, brain injuries, spine injuries, slip and falls, wrongful death, and more.
+Our attorneys have extensive experience handling all types of personal injury cases, including those involving car accidents, motorcycle accidents, truck accidents, taxi and rideshare accidents, subway accidents, pedestrian accidents, bicycle accidents, construction accidents, defective drugs and medical devices, water contamination, asbestos exposure, birth injuries, brain injuries, spine injuries, slip and falls, wrongful death, and more.
 No matter how complex or challenging your case may be, our firm is ready to stand up for you and protect your rights, both in and out of the courtroom.

-In New York, as in other states, personal injury lawyers nearly always provide their legal services on a contingency fee basis.
+In New York, as in other states, personal injury lawyers nearly always provide their legal services on a contingency-fee basis.
 This means that their fees are contingent upon them winning your case.
 In other words, you do not pay any attorney fees or litigation-related costs unless and until your attorney recovers a settlement or verdict on your behalf.
-Your attorney’s fees and other related legal costs are paid via a percentage of your overall recovery, typically about 33 1/3%, though this amount can vary.
+Your attorney’s fees and other related legal costs are paid via a percentage of your overall recovery, typically about 33⅓%, though this amount can vary.

 Although many people, understandably, wish to know the overall value of their claim, it is not possible to determine without first reviewing the specific details involved.
-Some of the many factors that influence how much your claim could be worth include: the severity of your injuries, the cost of your medical care, whether you were partly at fault, how much time you had to take off work to recover, and more.
+Some of the many factors that influence how much your claim could be worth include the severity of your injuries, the cost of your medical care, whether you were partly at fault, how much time you had to take off work to recover, and more.
 We encourage you to contact our team at Keith D. Silverstein & Associates to learn more during a completely free consultation.

 The state of New York allows you to bring a personal injury claim when you are injured due to negligence, wrongful conduct, malpractice, or default.
 If someone else was to blame for your injury, you likely have a case.